TheOdinProject/curriculum/html_css/v2/main-course/html-tables.md

 ### Introduction

 HTML Tables allow you to create two-dimensional tables made of rows and columns.
-In this lesson you will learn everything you need to know about HTML Tables.
+In this lesson, you will learn everything you need to know about HTML Tables.

 ### Learning Outcomes